flick9000/winscript/README.md

 <h1 align="center">WinScript</h1>

-<p align="center">WinScript is an open-source tool designed to help you build custom scripts for Windows 10 and 11.
-It includes debloat, privacy, performance scripts & more, along with the ability to install all your favourite apps with a single click.</p>
+<p align="center">WinScript is an open-source tool built to help you build custom scripts for Windows 10 and 11.
+It includes debloat, privacy, performance scripts & more, along with the ability to install all your favourite apps within the terminal.</p>

 ![App Screenshot](winscript.png)